The Hidden II: Cast

+Production

+In June 1993, it was reported that New Line Cinema had hired Seth Pinsker to direct The Hidden 2: The Spawning, a sequel to The Hidden.

+The film was announced to be preceded by a three-part comic book limited series titled The Hidden: Gene War which would be written by Andy Mangels for Millennium Publications.

 Release

-The film was released direct to video in the United States by New Line Home Video in July 1994.
+The film was released direct to video in the United States by New Line Home Video on July 20, 1994.

 However, in Japan, it was released in September 1993, 10 months ahead of its US release.

 In 2005, New Line Home Entertainment released the film on DVD on a double feature release alongside the original The Hidden.

 Reception

 Creature Feature found the twist of the alien slowly being consumed interesting, but otherwise the sequel was found inferior to the original, giving it two out of 5 stars.

 Moria gave the movie a half-star.
 While it found the pairing of Sbarge and Hodge to be a plus, especially as Sbarge attempts to understand human behavior, but found the rest of the movie to be an example of everything wrong with sequels.

 While Entertainment Weekly enjoyed the first movie, it gave this one a D− finding it to be "crud."

 The Encyclopedia of Science Fiction notes that the first 10 minutes of this movie are reprised from the first movie.